Asbestos in a workplace

-This section is intended for builders and tradespersons who, for example, are sole-traders.
-As a sole-trader you are regarded as a 'self-employed person' for the purpose of the Occupational Health and Safety Act 2007 and the Occupational Health and Safety Regulations 2007.
-You therefore owe duties as a self-employed person in relation to managing asbestos.
+This section is intended for builders and tradespersons who are sole-traders.
+Sole-traders are regarded as self-employed persons for the purpose of the Occupational Health and Safety Act 2004 (OHS Act) and the Occupational Health and Safety Regulations 2017 (OHS Regulations).
+As a self-employed person, you have legal duties in relation to managing asbestos, and must ensure your work does not pose risks to the health and safety of others.

 The following sections can help you understand your responsibilities in relation to managing asbestos as a self-employed person: